HealloUK/heallo-web/src/pages/treatments/breast-augmentation-boob-job.md

 path: /treatments/breast-augmentation-boob-job
 image: /img/treatments/breast-1.jpg
 title: Breast Augmentation
-price: 5000
+price: 3600
-duration: 2-5 hours
+duration: 1-2 hours
 anesthesia: General
-recovery: 2-4 weeks
+recovery: 3-4 weeks
-result: 22 months
+result: Few weeks
 description: >-
-  Rhinoplasty is a surgical procedure that can improve the appearance of your nose.
-It can correct functional problems with your nose, such as difficulty breathing, and it can also improve the overall symmetry of your face.
-Rhinoplasty is typically performed by a plastic surgeon and requires general anesthesia.
-Recovery time varies depending on the extent of surgery, but most people are able to return to work within one week.
+  Breast augmentation — also known as augmentation mammoplasty — is a surgical procedure to increase the size of a woman's breasts.
+Implants are inserted into the breast tissue to achieve this goal.
+Breast augmentation may also be used to correct asymmetry in the breasts or to improve the appearance of sagging breasts.
 whenconsider:
-        - Aiming for a better proportion and a more appealing look
-        - Restoring the symmetry of the breasts
-        - Post-pregnancy, massive weight loss and aging
+        - Women who are dissatisfied with their current breasts size or shape
+        - Want to increase their bust size or improve their contour.
+        - Breast asymmetry
 expectations:
+        - Increased confidence and self-esteem
-        - Improved balance, shape and symmetry
+        - Improved appearance of breasts
-        - Youthful appearance
+        - More youthful appearance overall
-        - Enhanced self-confidence
+        - Better bra fit & fewer back problems

 ---